gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4-(task-authors).md

 ## Helpers have been removed
 Grunt's helper system, and the related methods `task.registerHelper` and `task.renameHelper` have been removed in favor of node `require`.
 For a concise example on how to share functionality between gruntplugins, please see [grunt-lib-legacyhelpers](https://github.com/gruntjs/grunt-lib-legacyhelpers).

+## Directives have been removed
+See the "Configuration changes" section of the general [[Upgrading from 0.3 to 0.4]] guide for a more detailed explanation.
+While this is a more general change, you'll most likely need to update your documentation.

 ## Task changes

 ### [this.file / grunt.task.current.file](grunt.task#wiki-this-file)